- The three buying paths available to community FIs

 What this looks like in real life.

-A small community bank engaged a fraud vendor directly for Positive Pay.
+A small community FI engaged a fraud vendor directly for Positive Pay.
 After a demo and pricing discussion, they walked, citing cost.
 Eight months later, they came back through their digital banking provider as part of a packaged integration.
 The same FI that said no to direct pricing said yes when the same product was bundled into their existing vendor's order form.

 "I happened to discuss the fraud vendor with our holding company manager today, and we are apparently already in process of reviewing Positive Pay options with our digital banking provider, who is working towards integrating with the same vendor.
 Since this is already underway, I will cancel our meeting and leave it in their hands to move this project forward."

-VP, $400M community bank, 3 branches
+VP, $400M community FI, 3 branches

-That's not a unique story.
-It's a pattern.
+That pattern repeats across institutions.
 In a recent sample of seven community FI buying journeys, five ended up on a partner path.
 The buying journey looked direct on day one and ended bundled on day 240.

 The lesson: surface the relationships your FI already has before you start vendor evaluations.
 You may already be in a partner-path conversation without knowing it.